mapbox/Simple-KML/README.md

 Copyright (c) 2010-2012 Code Sorcery Workshop, LLC and Development Seed, Inc.

 The Simple KML library should be accompanied by a LICENSE file.
 This file contains the license relevant to this distribution.
-If no license exists, please contact Development Seed at http://developmentseed.org.
+If no license exists, please contact [Development Seed](http://developmentseed.org).